OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 1. synthesizing phylogenetic supertrees from phylogenetic tree inputs (source trees)
-2. matching groupings in supertrees with higher taxa (such as Mammalia) to assist understanding the relationship between phylogeny and taxonomy
+2. matching groupings in supertrees with higher taxa (such as Mammalia)
-3. supplementing the supertrees with taxa obtained only from taxonomy
+3. supplementing supertrees with taxa obtained only from taxonomy

 The outcome is one or more summary trees combining phylogenetic and